-All-That-Is is creative: Everything it can do, is to reproduce itself in new variations.
-As soon as the soul is released from All-That-Is as an individuation and begins with her evolution as a sovereign creator being, she makes it through the various stages and returns back to the Unity of the Source, which is constantly evolving and changing.
-The reincarnation cycle of the soul is thus an integer part of this evolutionary change that renders very often surprising results.
+All-That-Is is creative: Everything it can do is reproduce itself in new variations.
+As soon as the soul is released from All-That-Is as individuation and begins with her evolution as a sovereign creator being, she makes it through the various stages and returns back to the Unity of the Source, which is constantly evolving and changing.
+The reincarnation cycle of the soul is thus an integral part of this evolutionary change that renders very often surprising results.
 This is “the Alpha and Omega,” as they say in esotericism.

 The incarnation cycle of the soul on earth is only one part of her various tasks, which according to several sources include the development of new species, the coordination and supervision of incarnated soul sisters, the colonization of new planets in full awareness, being together with other souls in the spirit worlds, and so on.

 An incarnation cycle can last for varying lengths, depending on the planet, the development of the civilization there, the tasks to be solved, and so on.
-The reincarnation cycle of the souls on earth is at present, that is to say, in the last 10 000 years, about 70 to 90 lives, and includes a historical period of 6000 to 8000 years on average.
-The period between the incarnations is on average 70 years, but decreases significantly in recent times.
+The reincarnation cycle of the souls on earth is at present, that is to say, in the last 10,000 years, about 70 to 90 lives, and includes a historical period of 6000 to 8,000 years on average.
+The period between the incarnations is on average 70 years, but decreased significantly in recent times.
 Great settlements of newly incarnated souls take place once every 2000 years, with the last major settlement occurring between the years 1000 and 1700 AD.
-Since then, there is no new dissemination of souls on earth with respect to the upcoming End Time.
+Since then, there has been no new dissemination of souls on earth with respect to the upcoming End Time.

 As her inner-psychic dimension still remains blocked, the young soul is incapable of self-reflection and of questioning her own doing.
 For this reason, the young soul lives in a permanent contradiction between her self-esteem and reality.
-She must constantly fight the distortions caused by this contradiction, because her fear-based structure hinders her to perceive these distortions objectively.
+She must constantly fight the distortions caused by this contradiction because her fear-based structure hinders her from perceiving these distortions objectively.
 As a real Don Quixote, the young soul fights for a lifetime “the windmills of her mind”.

-The American society, with its limited world view, inherent hypocrisy, with its double standards and its reckless, senseless aggression are prime example of the behavior of the young soul population.
+The American society, with its limited worldview, inherent hypocrisy, with its double standards and its reckless, senseless aggression are prime examples of the behavior of the young soul population.
 Americans certainly see themselves in a much more favorable light.
 This contradiction between reality and self-image (oxymoron) is the source of most political problems worldwide at present.

 In contrast, the young soul exhibits a pronounced agnosticism because she is the least susceptible to the inner voice of the higher self and experiences the greatest separation in the whole reincarnation cycle.
 Consequently, she must vehemently deny the existence of the soul.

 The old soul, on the contrary, increasingly develops an almost childlike innocence and playfulness, because she is tired of the lengthy searching during the adult soul cycle.
-She lives on the margins of society, unless she takes overall responsibilities for her soul family and chooses a challenging career, or performs the function of a spiritual leader.
+She lives on the margins of society unless she takes overall responsibilities for her soul family and chooses a challenging career or performs the function of a spiritual leader.
 The old soul takes time for introspection and expands her influence through her angst-tempered being mainly in the private area.
-She lets herself being cared for by young or mature souls and develops no social ambition.
-She has only a few tasks to accomplish on earth, which she masters with an ease an in a playful way because she can draw from the vast treasure of her past experiences.
+She lets herself be cared for by young or mature souls and develops no social ambition.
+She has only a few tasks to accomplish on earth, which she masters with ease and in a playful way because she can draw from the vast treasure of her past experiences.

 Her main task lies in surmounting the tension between the demands of physicality and the progressive dissolution of the energetic boundaries of the earthly personality and in learning how to bridge these divergent tendencies.
 It is cogent that this problem has very little to do with the demands of present-day society.
 Many outsiders and losers that are regarded by young souls with collective contempt are, in fact, old souls.